iakhilteja/iakhilteja/README.md

 Hey There!
 This is Akhil from Planet Earth.
 To know more about me-
-- 💬 Ask me about Full Stack Development
+- 💬 Ask me about Data
 - 📫 How to reach me: akhiltejabm@gmail.com
 - 😄 Pronouns: Akhil